GluuFederation/docs-ce-prod/3.0.2/source/index.md

-# Gluu Server Community Edition (CE) 3.0.2 Documentation
+# Gluu Server Community Edition (CE) 3.0.1 Documentation
 ## Introduction
 The Gluu Server is a free open source identity and access management (IAM) platform.
 The most common use case for the Gluu Server is Single Sign-On (SSO).
-Other common use cases include mobile authentication, API access management, two-factor authentication, customer identity and access management (CIAM), and identity federation.
+Other common use cases include mobile authentication, API access management, two-factor authentication, customer identity and access management(CIAM) and identity federation.

 The Gluu Server is a container distribution composed of software written by Gluu and incorporated from other open source projects.
 Gluu projects are frequently prefixed with our open source handle: **ox** (e.g. oxAuth, oxTrust).
 Any code in the Gluu Server that we wrote is MIT license, and is available on [Github](https://github.com/GluuFederation/).